TLC's Duggars under fire for defending son in molestation scandal

 "Jim Bob seemingly sought to diminish what transpired," said Brian Lowry in trade magazine Variety.

-Discovery Communications-owned cable network TLC had no comment on Thursday on the future of "19 Kids."
+Discovery Communications-owned (DISCA.O) cable network TLC had no comment on Thursday on the future of "19 Kids."
 Last month, TLC pulled all episodes of its top-rated show after the molestation reports surfaced.
-At least a dozen advertisers ditched the program.
+At least a dozen advertisers ditched the programme.

 The Duggars "have absolutely no future on American television," said Jack Deschauer, vice president at crisis management firm Levick.